Apply now and save $75! App fee waived for ALL Spring II applicants!

 • Improve retention

-The practice of connecting to prior knowledge and experience is one way to ensure that instruction is culturally relevant or responsive.
-Culturally responsive teaching (CRT) is defined as “using the cultural knowledge, prior experiences, frames of reference, and performance styles of ethnically diverse students to make learning encounters more relevant to and effective for them.”
+The practice of connecting to prior knowledge and experience is one way to ensure that instruction is culturally relevant and responsive.
+Culturally responsive teaching (CRT) centers students’ cultural backgrounds and lived experiences as tools for learning, making instruction more meaningful and accessible for students from diverse backgrounds.

 Knowing how to listen is an essential communication skill.
 However, it involves much more than “hearing.”
 For English language learners, active listening is a valuable strategy for improving understanding.

 The internet offers abundant sources of real-world videos for listening practice.
-For example, YouTube videos are sure to cover almost any interest, such as sports, science, food, fashion, music, technology and travel.
-TedEd is another great option.
+For example, YouTube videos cover almost any interest, such as sports, science, food, fashion, music, technology and travel.
+TedEd is another strong option.
+Educators can use the following listening strategies to structure effective video-based activities:

-• Students can listen a second time with subtitles or a transcript.
+• Allow students to listen a second time with subtitles or a transcript to reinforce comprehension

 Listening activities also offer an opportunity to foster verbal skills.
-Invite students to share their opinions about videos after listening.
-Use questions to guide a discussion and reinforce vocabulary.
+Educators can invite students to share their opinions about videos after listening, using follow-up questions to guide a discussion and reinforce vocabulary.

 Related Articles